 Children bite their nails for many reasons -- out of curiosity or boredom, to relieve stress, to pass the time, or from force of habit.
 Nail biting is the most common of the so-called "nervous habits," which include thumb sucking, nose picking, hair twisting or tugging, and tooth grinding.
-(None of these necessarily signals anxiety, so "nervous habits" is something of a misnomer.)
+(None of these necessarily signal anxiety, so "nervous habits" is something of a misnomer.)

 The most important thing is to keep what's basically a nuisance from escalating or getting laden with emotion.
 Stifling your anger for as long as you can and then snapping, "Stop biting your nails!
 I can't stand it!" is a recipe for disaster.
 If the situation is already tense, defuse it by being straightforward -- "I think we're both getting too worked up over this.
 I'm going to take a break from it for a while."

 Step three (and steps four and five and onward) are to try -- and try again.
-Explain to your child that different people respond to different techniques, and encourage him to be willing to try a variety of solutions if the first one doesn't work.
-In general, the older he is, the more responsibility he can take in this endeavour.
+Explain to your child that different people respond to different techniques, and encourage them to be willing to try a variety of solutions if the first one doesn't work.
+In general, the older they are, the more responsibility they can take in this endeavour.
 Children of all ages, like adults, may find a substitute habit useful (plasticine for car rides, a smooth stone to hold while reading or watching television).
 Let your child choose an activity.

 If they're under the age of 8 or 9, they might need help in making the switch: practice the alternative habit with them for a few minutes before school or at bedtime.
 Calendars work well for children up to about age 9.
-Let your child select and place stickers on the days he doesn't bite his nails.
-For an older child, set up an incentive savings plan, in which he deposits #1 to start and then you put in #1 for every day he leaves his fingertips alone.
-Physical reminders work for some kids: your child may want to try keeping Band-Aids or stickers on his fingertips or painting his nails with a bite-averting solution such as Stop'n Grow.
+Let your child select and place stickers on the days they don't bite their nails.
+For an older child, set up an incentive savings plan, in which they deposit €1 to start and then you put in €1 for every day they leaves their fingertips alone.
+Physical reminders work for some kids: your child may want to try keeping Band-Aids or stickers on their fingertips or painting their nails with a bite-averting solution such as Stop'n Grow.
 (Check any product's ingredients before trying it.
-Finally, remind him -- and yourself -- that habits are hard to break and that the two of you are on the same side.
+Finally, remind them -- and yourself -- that habits are hard to break and that the two of you are on the same side.
 Take a break from habit-breaking if you need to.
 Eventually your patience and persistence will pay off.